Hackathon-Hitchhiking/GeoRagBackend/README.md

 ## GeoRAG Backend Service

-This service provides an authenticated API for managing datasets, geospatial features, and documents that are consumed by the GeoRAG machine learning service.
-It exposes endpoints for registering users, issuing JWT access tokens, managing datasets and their associated metadata, and retrieving content stored in S3.
+This service provides an authenticated API for managing georeferenced image records that mirror the assets used by the GeoRAG machine learning service.
+It exposes endpoints for registering users, issuing JWT access tokens, browsing the shared image catalogue, and retrieving signed URLs for the underlying S3 objects.
+All model-generation requests are proxied to the dedicated ML backend.

 ### Features

 - FastAPI application with versioned routing under `/core/v1`.
 - JWT based authentication for protected endpoints.
-- Dataset CRUD operations with optional filtering by name and region.
-- Management of geospatial features tied to datasets.
-- Document lifecycle management with support for S3 uploads and presigned download URLs.
+- Image catalogue APIs backed by the shared `images` table from the ML service (filter by hash, matcher type, or local feature type).
+- Optional S3 presigned URLs for the original image and preview objects.
 - Authenticated proxy endpoints that forward generation requests to the GeoRAG ML service.

 ### Configuration